javim7/Connect4-AI/Readme.md

 # Connect 4 AI

+## Description
+This project is an implementation of a conenct 4 AI.
+It was built for a final project of the class *Introduction to Artificial Intelligence*.
+The final project was to build an artificial intelligence that was able to play connect 4.
+The last day of class, the teacher had a server in which every student of the class was connected, and then the teacher also had a controller program which made every AI play randomely against every other AI (back and forth).
+The controller program controlled how many wins, ties, and losses each AI had, and at the end the player with the most wins won the tournament.
+I am porud to mention that my AI tied in first place with another student's AI, both with and astonishing 37 wins and only one loss.

 ## Project Overview
 This project is an implementation of a connect 4 AI.
 The AI works based on three main points.